Cesare al Casaletto

 €€€

-InsiderTell the sommelier what you're drinking and what you're eating and let them work.
-The wine list is the reason to engage properly.
+InsiderTell the sommelier what you're drinking and what you're eating and let them work; the list is deep enough to deserve it.

 Retrobottega